 The GDPR is very similar to the DPA but the new regulation introduces updated security requirements when processing and storing personal data.
 All organisations are expected to prove that they’ve implemented the “Data Protection by Design and Default”, which is outlined in Article 52 of GDPR.
 This implies that all companies will need to invest in additional technology, processes and training in order to secure and manage client’s personal data.

 A key change highlighted by GDPR provides the right for individuals to request confirmation from the data controller as to whether their personal data is being used, where and for what purpose.
-Additionally, the controller is required to provide a copy of their personal data in an electronic format.
+Additionally, the controller is required to provide a copy of the individual’s personal data in the same format that it was requested, whether it’s electronically or manually posted.
 Individuals also have the right to be forgotten and their personal data to be deleted from a database.

 Another aspect that has been prioritised with the GDPR is the protection around cyber security.
 This is due to the recent increase of social media, instant messaging and other digital communication platforms that are now introduced in day-to-day business, as it involves customer’s IP addresses relating to locations.